-Parents/guardians who believe that a testing irregularity may have occurred may email ra-ed-pssa-keystone@pa.gov or call 814-418-1651 to report the incident.
+Parents/guardians who believe that a testing irregularity may have occurred may email ra-edirregularities@pa.gov to report the incident.

-INFORMATION ABOUT THE ENGLISH LANGUAGE ARTS ASSESSMENT (Grades 3 through 8)
+INFORMATION ABOUT THE ENGLISH LANGUAGE ARTS ASSESSMENT (grades 3 through 8)

 How long does the assessment take?

 The entire English Language Arts assessment takes approximately three to four hours to complete.
 Your school district will inform you about the assessment schedule.